 Why does summer clothing fail to block enough UV rays?

-- One-third of summer clothes are lousy at sun protecting skin.
+- One-third of summer clothes are feeble when it comes to sun protecting skin.
 This is especially true for lightweight, thin fabric made of cotton, linen and rayon.

 - The best sun protection comes from fabric you're not likely to wear in the summer like thick and tightly woven fabric, dark colors, polyester, nylon and wool.